laravel/envoyer-docs/src/quick-start.md

 ### Import From Forge

-Envoyer has a first-party integration with [Laravel Forge](https://forge.laravel.com) - Laravel's server provisioning and management platform - and you may import servers directly from Forge into your project.
+Envoyer has a first-party integration with [Laravel Forge](https://forge.laravel.com) - Laravel's preferred server provisioning and management platform - and you may import servers directly from Forge into your project.

 Click the "Provide API Token" option from the onboarding screen and provide a [Forge API token](https://forge.laravel.com/user-profile/api).
 From the project overview, you may now select the "Import" option to open the import modal.
 From here, select the server and site you wish to import.
 Envoyer will retrieve the connection details of the server and automatically add an SSH key which allows it to connect.